Lending on Trust Deed Investments

-- Types of property we look to broker funding are: Non-Owner-Occupied Single-Family Homes, 1-4 Family Homes, Commercial Office and Land.
+- Types of property we look to broker funding are non-owner-occupied Single-Family Homes, 1-4 Family Homes, Commercial offices, and Land.

-- Length of Loan is 6-24 months with possibilities of extensions if you desire.
-However, there is a possibility of paying the Loan off in less than 1 month, but typically Loans have a prepayment penalty which is 6 months minimum interest.
-This means if the borrower(s) pays off the Loan within the first 6 months, the borrower(s) still owes for the remainder of the interest.
-After 6 months there is no prepayment penalty.
+- The length of the Loan is 6-24 months, with the possibility of extensions if you desire.
+However, there is a possibility of paying the loan off in less than one month, but typically Loans have a prepayment penalty of 6 months of minimum interest.
+This means if the borrower(s) pays off the Loan within the first six months, the borrower(s) still owes the remainder of the interest.
+After six months, there is no prepayment penalty.

 - Loans usually have a low Loan to Value (LTV) ratio of 70% or less, which means that the borrower(s) puts in 30% of their own money to complete the transaction.